hieunba/TeXLive-2017/README.md

 After you are done with the pull, mount the directory present in host operating system containing your .tex files into docker image like this:

-`docker run -it -v /c/Users/username/Folder_with_tex:/home sumdoc/texlive-2017 bin/bash`
+`docker run -it -v /c/Users/username/Folder_with_tex:/home -w /home sumdoc/texlive-2017 bin/bash`

 You will now have access to the terminal.

-Change the directory to /home by typing:

-`cd /home` where you will see the .tex files in the directory which was mounted.
+Your working dir is `/home` where you will see the .tex files.

 Now run:
-`pdflatex -shell-escape -synctex=1 -interaction=nonstopmode yourtex.tex` and see your "yourtex.tex" file getting compiled.
+`pdflatex -shell-escape -synctex=1 -interaction=nonstopmode yourtex.tex` and see your **yourtex.tex** file getting compiled.

 ## For converting tex to html with this docker image

-Run the  docker container as shown above and change the directory to /home where your .tex files are located.
+Run the  docker container as shown above with `/home` as working directory where your .tex files are located.
 I will show an example using `perl6_cheatsheet.tex`(which is present in this repo) which I will convert to `perl6_cheatsheet.html`.

 In the shell do `latexml --destination=perl6_cheatsheet.xml perl6_cheatsheet.tex` and then